adamghill/dj-angles/docs/source/integrations/django-bird.md

 ## Installation

-Using the auto settings will unfortunately make the two package conflict, so the settings must done manually.
+Using the auto settings in `django-bird` will unfortunately create a conflict with the two packages, so the settings must done manually.
 Here is an example, but see https://django-bird.readthedocs.io/en/latest/configuration.html#manual-setup for more details.

 ```python
 # settings.py